speleobrad/th-template/README.md

 # How to use
 1. Create a new repo, pointing to this one as a template.
 2. Enable GitHub pages (From actions) for the repo.
-3. Clone it to your PC.
+3. Clone it to your laptop with submodules `git clone --recurse-submodules ...` or
+3. Clone regularly, and then `git submodule update --init` after you are done.
 4. Run `git submodule update --remote --merge` to get the latest layout -- repeat this step once in a while to pull new layouts
 5. Edit `main.th` and take it from there.